getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ## Release Artifacts

-JavaScript and iOS projects can utilize release artifacts to unminify or symbolicate error stack traces.
-To learn more, please check out our [iOS](/clients/cocoa/#sentry-cocoa-debug-symbols) and [JavaScript](/platforms/javascript/sourcemaps/) docs.
+JavaScript and React Native projects can utilize release artifacts to unminify or symbolicate error stack traces.
+You can find the uploaded files in the Settings of your project in the section PROCESSING - Source Maps.
+To learn more, please check out our [JavaScript](/platforms/javascript/sourcemaps/) docs.